-Graves disease or hyperthyroidism is a condition that causes your thyroid gland to make too much thyroid hormone, or become overactive.
+Graves' disease, or hyperthyroidism (hahy-per-thahy-roi-diz-uh m), is a condition that causes your thyroid gland to make too much thyroid hormone.

 The thyroid gland is located in the neck and is shaped like a butterfly.
-There are several hormones made by the thyroid gland that are important for growth and development.
-These same hormones also help with your energy level and help the heart, liver, kidneys and skin work correctly.
-These important hormones are called thyroxin (T4) and triiodothyronine (T3).
+The thyroid gland makes two important hormones: thyroxin (T4) and triiodothyronine (T3).
+These hormones are important for growth and development, energy, and they help the heart, liver, kidneys and skin stay healthy.

 The thyroid gland is told to make T4 and T3 by another hormone, which is made in the brain.
 This hormone is called thyroid stimulating hormone (TSH).